ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetShaderInfoAMD.md

 If `pInfo` is `NULL`, then the maximum size of the information that **can** be retrieved about the shader, in bytes, is returned in `pInfoSize`.
-Otherwise, `pInfoSize` **must** point to a variable set by the user to the size of the buffer, in bytes, pointed to by `pInfo`, and on return the variable is overwritten with the amount of data actually written to `pInfo`.
+Otherwise, `pInfoSize` **must** point to a variable set by the application to the size of the buffer, in bytes, pointed to by `pInfo`, and on return the variable is overwritten with the amount of data actually written to `pInfo`.
 If `pInfoSize` is less than the maximum size that **can** be retrieved by the pipeline cache, then at most `pInfoSize` bytes will be written to `pInfo`, and `VK_INCOMPLETE` will be returned, instead of `VK_SUCCESS`, to indicate that not all required of the pipeline cache was returned.

 Not all information is available for every shader and implementations may not support all kinds of information for any shader.
 When a certain